devthefuture-org/yarn-plugin-fetch/README.md

 ### production

 This need [workspace-tools plugin](https://yarnpkg.com/api/modules/plugin_workspace_tools.html) to support `--production` (This plugin is included by default starting from Yarn 4).
 You can install it with `yarn plugin import workspace-tools`.

+This command will clean the dev dependencies (generally implemented after build):

 ```sh
 yarn fetch-tools production